For your safety and the safety of others, we ask that you please review our below COVID-19 safety precautions before

 You can purchase a parking permit from the pay station in front of F dock and park in the spaces that are labeled Visitor Parking.
 F dock is just before our office which is in front of FF dock.
 The cost for parking is $1.25 per hr.
 The neighborhood streets above Aldo’s restaurant is free parking.
 It’s about a 5-10 minute walk to our office if you prefer not to pay for parking.

-We schedule a maximum of three to four students in each class, with one instructor (1:4 instructor/student ratio).
+We schedule a maximum of four students in each class, with one instructor (1:4 instructor/student ratio).
 In any of our courses you can close the class at two students, for an additional charge.
 Please see course descriptions for prices.

 We do our best to accommodate these requests.
 We have few excellent female instructors.
 If one is available on the date(s) you choose to take your course, we’d be happy to schedule her.

 We’re located on the Monterey Bay in Central California directly on the Pacific Ocean.
 Some people say that we have the best winds and sailing conditions in the world.
 Wind speeds typically range from 15-25 knots (17-29 mph) from March through October.
 During the summer months, we can get coastal fog in the mornings, which typically burns off by around 10-11am.
 The winds pick up in the late morning/early afternoon.
 During the winter months (November – February), winds are generally lighter, except during seasonal storms.
 Because we are located directly on the Pacific, you can get a taste of real ocean sailing at times.